MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Added a new "Securables Configuration Status" monitor targeted to SQL Server databases
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server
-- Updated the "Securables Configuration Status" monitor targeted to the DB Engine when a SQL Server instance participates in Availability Groups
+- Updated the "Securables Configuration Status" monitor targeted to the Database Engine when a SQL Server instance participates in Availability Groups
 - Removed the "Securables Configuration Status" monitor targeted to the Availability Replica as non-useful
 - Updated the "SQL Server Database Engines" discovery; the "Netbios Computer Name" property is now uppercased
 - Added reports from version-specific management packs for SQL Server